Battle of Amstetten

 The Battle of Amstetten was a minor engagement during the War of the Third Coalition between the First French Empire and the alliance of Austria and Russia.
 It occurred on 5 November 1805, when the retreating Russo-Austrian troops, led by Mikhail Kutuzov, were intercepted by Marshal Joachim Murat's cavalry and a portion of Marshal Jean Lannes' corps.
-Pyotr Bagration defended against the advancing French troops and allowed the Russian troops to retreat.
+Pyotr Bagration's rearguard defended against the advancing French troops and allowed the Russian troops to retreat.
 This was the first fight in which a major part of the Russian Army opposed a significant number of French troops in the open.
+The rearguard also consisted of Michael von Kienmayer's Austrians.
 The total number of Russo-Austrian troops was around 6,700, while the French troops numbered roughly 10,000 troops.
 The Russo-Austrian forces suffered more casualties but were still able to successfully retreat.

 Background

 The Battle of Amstetten took place during the War of the Third Coalition, which lasted from 1803 to 1806.
 This battle took place immediately after the Austrian surrender in the Ulm Campaign.
 Following the surrender of Karl Mack von Leiberich in the Battle of Ulm, the Russian forces led by Kutuzov decided to retreat along the Danube to regroup with other Russian troops.
 Napoleon was determined to pin down the Russian army and sent Joachim Murat and Jean Lannes to intercept the retreating Russian army.